horacephair/horacephair.github.io/index.md

 Which we thought would be useful when there were a lot of people coming from out of town who did not already know the lay of this land.
 They might want to do their own beer runs or have breakfast someplace hip.

 <a href="https://github.com/horacephair/horacephair.github.io/edit/master/index.md"><img src="http://www.textfiles.com/underconstruction/Capsule3915construction.gif">here is the link to edit this page</a>

+# <a name="slack" href="https://horacephair.slack.com">Slacklining</a>
+This is like IRC, which will be comforting if you remember IRC and entirely unilluminating if you don't.
+It's a chatty thing where we're working out the details of the plans because we're all planning this party together.

+Also it's turned into a sort of distributed asynchronous year-round HP, in that "talkin' with yer friends, wherever they may be" sort of way.
+If you want to know where the people are at, etc., ask to be added to the Slack and then we can play together on the Internet like we're back in the early oughts, except with emoji instead of emoticons.
+Friends, we are winning at emoji.

 <a data-flickr-embed="true" href="https://www.flickr.com/photos/ideath/377877176/in/album-72157622839840281/" title="finishing up"><img src="https://live.staticflickr.com/125/377877176_d246d33ab8_z.jpg" width="320" height="240" alt="finishing up" align="right"></a>